kyma-project/kyma/components/function-controller/README.md

     kubectl create namespace serverless-system
     ```

 3. Create the following configuration for the controller.
-It contains a list of supported runtimes as well as the container repository referenced by the **FN_REPOSITORY** environment variable, which you will create a Secret for in the next steps.
+It contains a list of supported runtimes as well as the container repository referenced by the **KO_DOCKER_REPO** environment variable, which you will create a Secret for in the next steps.

     ```bash
     cat <<EOF | kubectl -n serverless-system apply -f -